 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Ben Saltsman is an associate in the Los Angeles office of Gibson, Dunn & Crutcher.
-He practices with the firm’s Real Estate Department.
+Ben Saltsman is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+Mr. Saltsman is a member of the firm’s Real Estate Department, and serves as co-chair of Gibson Dunn’s Land Use Practice Group.

 Mr. Saltsman’s practice centers on land use and real estate matters, with an emphasis on successfully obtaining land use entitlements for major real estate development projects in Los Angeles County, Orange County, and throughout California, as well as advising institutional investors and lenders on development-related matters.